-There’s also the promise of sizeable demand for owners wanting to book charters hours to offset ownership expense.
+There’s also the promise of sizeable demand for owners wanting to book charter hours to offset ownership expenses.
 Dichter says Wheels Up currently has 9,000 members across its various platforms.

 And then, there’s MRO services, a byproduct of the DPJ acquisition.
 Locations in Cincinnati and Ft.
 Lauderdale offer owners inspections, mechanical and structural repair services, avionics repair and installation, engine change, aircraft conformity, and advanced troubleshooting.

-As private jet flying rebounded, apparently so have aircraft transactions.
+As private jet flying rebounded, aircraft transactions apparently have, too.
 In June, the International Aircraft Dealers Association reported sales of preowned aircraft were “improving dramatically.”